Lower Antelope Canyon

 About the Guided Tour * NO RESERVATIONS REQUIRED or TAKEN (We operate on a "First Come First Serve" basis.)

 Guided tours only.
-Tours run every 30 minutes (If heavy traffic of people, tours will run every 15 minutes).
+Tours run every 20 minutes (If heavy traffic of people, tours will run every 15 minutes).
 Tours are 1 (One) HOUR in duration.
+Your are more then welcome to take pictures on this tour, just no tripods allowed on the tour.

 Tour Groups are a Maximum of 15 people